felixnyamweya/wpsso-schema-json-ld/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 2.2.0-b.2 (2019/07/04)**
+**Version 2.2.0-rc.1 (2019/07/05)**

 * *New Features*
 	* Added support for a WooCommerce "Volume" (in milliliters) product attribute (Premium version).
 * *Improvements*
 	* Added Schema Product markup for length (cm), size, and volume (ml) as an "additionalProperty".
-	* Added a new "Integration" and "Custom Meta" tab with options from the SSO &gt; Advanced settings page.
+	* Added a new "Integration" and "Custom Meta" tab with options from the SSO &gt; Advanced settings page (WPSSO Core Premium required).
 	* WooCommerce attributes used for variations (ie. multiple values for a select option) are now excluded from the main Schema Product markup and used in each Schema Offer markup instead (Premium version).
 * *Bugfixes*
 	* None.